ReactiveDrop/reactivedrop_translations/CONTRIBUTING.md

 ## How to test your translation before submitting it
 First of all, Go to Steam > Library > Alien Swarm: Reactive Drop, right click and choose 'Properties'.
 1. At 'General': Select the language you are translating into.
 2. At 'Betas': Opt into the beta.
-This is recommended especially if you're translation recently added content.
+This is recommended especially if you're working on recently added content.
 3. At 'Installed Files': Click 'Browse...' to open your game folder.
 4. Enter the subfolders '.\reactivedrop\resource', like: `Steam\steamapps\common\Alien Swarm Reactive Drop\reactivedrop\resource`
 5. Copy your translated files into their respective folders (.\resource).